Max Pontifex

-Stanley Maxwell "Max" Pontifex was an Australian rules footballer who played with West Torrens in the South Australian National Football League (SANFL).
+Stanley Maxwell Pontifex was an Australian rules footballer who played with West Torrens in the South Australian National Football League (SANFL).

-Pontifex's career with West Torrens began in 1929 and ended when he was transferred by his employer to Tasmania.
-In Tasmania he captain / coached the City Football Club in Launceston.
+Pontifex's career with West Torrens began in 1929 and ended when he was transferred by his employer to Tasmania, where he captain/coached City Football Club in the Northern Tasmanian Football Association (NTFA).
 A centreman, he had won a Magarey Medal in 1932 and was twice West Torrens' best and fairest winner.
-He also represented South Australian in 10 interstate matches during his career.
+He also represented South Australia in 10 interstate matches during his career.

 He is buried at St Jude's Cemetery, Brighton along with his wife Verna Margaret nee Smith (1914–2001).